mrJazzzz/Find-An-Instance/README.md

 Those (*COMMANDS*) are options to write when the program asks: *What sould I do next?*

 Note: If user loads new database, he will be able to work with it, but **the previous database is going to be deleted**.

+Two examples of datasets are given with other files.